Cannabis Labels 101: How to Read What's in Your Weed

 Speaking of vape cartridges, labeling is also important to ensure the safety of cannabis products.
 On top of product info, cannabis labels contain state-specific warnings and legal wording.
 During last year's vape illness crisis, state-legal cannabis operators across the country urged consumers to avoid black market products and created special labels and QR codes to defend against counterfeits.

 Eventually, America's web of state-specific cannabis legalization laws will give way to overarching federal legalization.
 And when that time finally comes, federal organizations like the FDA or USDA will be responsible for crafting and enforcing cannabis packaging and labeling standards.
-Current marijuana labels will no-doubt inform those federal regulations, and creating complete and comprehensive labels for state-specific industries in the meantime will both spread knowledge aboutcannabis meaning and continually raise expectations for transparency and quality assurance.
+Current marijuana labels will no-doubt inform those federal regulations, and creating complete and comprehensive labels for state-specific industries in the meantime will both spread knowledge about cannabis and continually raise expectations for transparency and quality assurance.

 What You Will Find on Recreational and Medical Cannabis Labels?